 Have you ever been saving for a big purchase and an unexpected expense comes up?
 You should forego the big purchase, for example, a TV, and use that money sensibly to pay off the bill.
 Getting your car back on the road, for example, will serve you better than a new TV.

 We all hate unexpected bills.
 The secret to coping with them is by squirreling just a little away in a saving account to act like a safety net.
 If you are struggling to save money, try reducing your everyday bills until you have a sufficient nest egg for the future.
 Once you have your nest egg, protect it until that unexpected bill lands on your doorstep once more.
-If you are facing a financial emergency, opting for a short term or payday loan may be able to provide you with a solution.
+If you are facing a financial emergency, opting for a short term loan or payday advance loan may be able to provide you with a solution.